ARMmbed/uvisor/docs/PORTING.md

 /* Define the output sections. */
 SECTIONS
 {
-    /* The startup code goes first into internal flash. */ .interrupts :
+    /* The start-up code goes first into the internal flash. */ .interrupts :
     {
         ...
     } > m_interrupts

-    /* The program code and other data goes into internal flash. */
+    /* The program code and other data go into the internal flash. */

     /* Note: The uVisor expects this section at a fixed location, as specified by the porting process configuration parameter: FLASH_OFFSET. */